 17 Jan NMEC (Normalized Metered Energy Consumption) R Package for Energy Efficiency Project Analysis: nmecr version 1.0.2 release

-We recently released an update to our R package, nmecr.
+We recently released an update to our R package, nmecr, used for NMEC analysis.
 This version provides a bug fix and vignettes for the R code. is an open-source set of tools for analyzing commercial building energy consumption using a meter-based, whole-building approach for measurement and verification (M&V) of energy efficiency projects.
 Our goal is to make this type analysis more cost-effective for utility energy efficiency programs using NMEC to verify project energy savings.

 During our most recent round of testing against the EVO Tool Testing Portal for the time of week and temperature (TOWT) model, we identified a bug.
 The issue was a contrasts error thrown from the occupancy detection function, nmecr::find_occ_unocc(), when processing buildings with low variation of energy use between occupied and non-occupied periods.
 Version 1.0.2 includes a code update to catch this error.